headshot of Rebecca Toporek, smiling with long white hair and white skin

 Teaching

 I am a Professor in the Department of Counseling at San Francisco State University.
-When I am not chairing the department, I love to teach.
-I have taught introductory and advanced career counseling, social and cultural foundations, life span development, legal and ethical issues, advanced internship.
+I love to teach and I am inspired by our students.
+I have taught introductory and advanced career counseling, social and cultural foundations, life span development, legal and ethical issues, assessment, beginning and advanced internship.

 Community

-I am also involved in a number of San Francisco community organizations and initiatives, most predominantly Employment Services of Project Homeless Connect and engage students in this through the advanced career counseling course as well as throughout the year.
+I am involved in a number of San Francisco community organizations and initiatives, most predominantly Employment Services of Project Homeless Connect and invite career counseling students to join me in providing pop-up resume services.
 There are a number of other community organizations I am committed to supporting on a personal basis including Save West Berkeley Shellmounds (Indians Organizing for Change) and Showing Up for Racial Justice (SURJ).
-I have, and continue to, work with professional associations to connect more closely with communities experiencing oppression.
+I very active in professional associations including the American Counseling Association, Counselors for Social Justice, the Association of Multicultural Counseling and Development (specifically the Native American Concerns Group), and the Society of Counseling Psychology.

 Research